 Growing up, finding milkweed pods on a woodland walk was like stumbling across buried treasure.
 I would delightedly open the pods to reveal the silky bounty and then toss those soft strands in the air to watch them float away in the wind.
 Attached to those strands are milkweed seeds.

-I’ve long since learned the value of milkweed plants to monarch butterflies.
-They are the only larval host plant where monarchs will lay their eggs, and a food source for those hungry caterpillars.
+I’ve long since learned the value of milkweed plants to monarch populations.
+They are the only larval host plant where monarch butterflies will lay eggs, and a food source for those hungry monarch caterpillars.
 The variety I’d stumble across as a child would have been Common milkweed, ubiquitous in sunny areas at the edge of forests, throughout hydro corridors, and along roadsides.
 For many years, those growing locales were in decline.
 And Common milkweed was once on my province’s noxious weeds list!
 Luckily it’s since been removed, as the importance of growing milkweed for the monarch species’ survival has been so well conveyed to the public.

 North America is home to over 100 species of milkweed, but only about a quarter of them have been identified as being host plants for monarch butterflies.
 If you’d like to plant your own milkweed seeds, the best thing you can do is source the pods from the area in which you live.
 Check with your local environmental or monarch organizations to see if you can find any documentation and photos of milkweed that commonly grow in your region.